Fresh Fruit Tart

 Remove pie weights or beans and parchment paper or foil.
 Return to oven and bake until golden brown and fully cooked, about 10 to 15 minutes longer.
 Cool completely.

 Fill cooled tart crust with chilled pastry cream.
 Arrange fruit in a decorative pattern.

 Using a pastry brush, brush fruit with melted apricot glaze (reheat as necessary if glaze cools and becomes too sticky).

-- You can use dried beans when blind-baking the crust so the crust stays flat and does not puff too high.
-However, you cannot eat the beans after they’ve been baked.
-Just cool them and store them in a plastic bag for future baking projects.
-Or you can substitute pie weights, if you have them.
+- Pie weights: Used when blind-baking a crust so the crust stays flat.
+You can use store-bought pie weights or substitute dried beans (you cannot eat the beans after they’ve been baked).
+After baking, cool the beans completely and store them in a plastic bag for future baking projects.